 - Committees: The CoC structure includes a regional committees who support the goal of preventing and ending homelessness.
 If interested in joining one or more committees, please complete the membership link below or contact the CoC Coordinator for more information.

 - Homeless Committees: The 4 sub-regional homeless committees support increased engagement of local partners and consumers in state and regional goals to end homelessness, formalized communication on system goals and policies, and a planning structure that allows for identification, implementation and analysis of performance, goals and policies at a local level.

-- Performance Evaluation: This committee meets 1-2x's annually to review homeless projects, including ranking HUD CoC Project applications
+- Performance Evaluation: This committee meets 10 times annually to review system and homeless project performance, including ranking HUD CoC Project applications

 - Coordinated Entry:

 - CARES Board: The HTH elects 6 representatives to serve on the joint governing board.
 This board meets 3-4 times annually.

 - CARES governance committees: CARES has a joint Policy and Performance committee.
 Ad Hoc committees are developed as needed.

 - CARES local committees: Each homeless committee may host local CARES committees to support implementation and monitoring.

 Why should I participate in the CoC?